glibsm/cilium/Documentation/operations/performance/benchmark.rst

 This chapter contains performance benchmark numbers for various scenarios.
-All tests are performed between containers running on two different bare metal nodes connected by a 100Gbit/s network interface.
+All tests are performed between containers running on two different bare metal nodes connected back-to-back by a 100Gbit/s network interface.

 .. tip::